Batten Disease Family Support

 Our vision is that every family with a child affected by Batten Disease is supported on their journey with Batten Disease.
 The Family Support Project will provide this support by offering the UK's only Batten Disease helpline, specialist training days as well as bringing affected families together.

 Charity information: Batten Disease Family Association

 Batten Disease is a rare disease with no therapies and no cure.
 The families of children affected by Batten Disease live throughout the UK sharing the same trauma of diagnosis, the fight for information, the battles to get equipment, funding, school placements and care, whilst having the need to maintain a normal family life.
 This sense of isolation is keenly felt as other affected families may live miles away and local Batten Disease knowledge may be very limited.

-The Family Support Officer will bring affected families together through a series of events so that families can share their stories with people who understand.
+The Family Support Project will support affected families through a range of means so that families can live their best lives with help from people who understand.
 Specialist Batten Disease training days equip families, and professionals working with affected children, with the tools to better care for a child so that they can reach their maximum potential in the limited time that they have.
-This with the only Batten Disease helpline in the UK gives support to families when they need it most.
+The only Batten Disease helpline in the UK gives support to families when they need it most.

 To better support families affected by Batten Disease and supporting their associated professionals.

 Activities» To hold one family weekend to bring together families affected by Batten Disease from across the UK.

 » To hold training days each year to further the understanding of Batten Disease and caring for a child affected by Batten Disease.

 » To provide a specialist helpline to support all those affected by Batten Disease.